fpereiro/astack/README.md

 2. Set `aStack.last` to the `last` argument.
 3. Call `aCall` with the `aStack` and an empty `aPath`.

+Actually, `aReturn` can take an optional third argument, named `copy`, which is a string.
+A copy of the return value will be stored in the aStack, under the key named as the `copy` argument.
+This functionality is useful when you want to preserve an `aReturned` value for more than one `aStep`.
+Since every `aStep` overwrites aStack.last, when you need to preserve states along a chain of `aSteps`, just recur to this argument.
+Caution must be taken not to overuse this resource.

 As you can see, `aReturn` is far simpler than `aCall`.

 ## Understanding the conventions on `aFunctions`